Losing Your Bellydance Mojo

-Our society is all about making progress, having goals, moving forward: so if you have any talent as a belly dancer, it's assumed you're going to want to perform, or teach, or both.
-Before you know it you're being encouraged on to the conveyer belt towards becoming a professional - and you're probably excited and positive about it, because you love belly dance, so what could go wrong, huh?
+Our society is all about making progress, having goals, moving forward: so if you have a talent, it's assumed you're going to make it your career.
+Before you know it you're being encouraged on to the conveyor belt towards becoming a professional - and you're excited and positive about it, because it's your passion, so what could go wrong, huh?

 Years ago, I read a fascinating article in my local newspaper.
 It was by a man who had dreamed of being a photographer.
 For years, he was stuck in a boring job, and spent all his free time taking photographs and learning his craft.
 Then he came into a small inheritance and decided to use it to open his own photography studio.

 At first, he revelled in his new career.
 After all, don't they say that if you do what you love, it doesn't feel like work?
-But gradually, he found he wasn't enjoying himself as much.
+But gradually, he found he wasn't enjoying himself.
 It puzzled him, until he worked out why:

-As an amateur photographer, photography was his escape and his respite, a special time where he could do exactly as he pleased.
-As a professional photographer, he was obliged to photograph what other people wanted, on a timetable that suited them.
+As an amateur photographer, photography was his escape and his respite, a special time where he could express himself and explore his creativity.
+As a professional photographer, he was obliged to photograph what other people wanted.
 Photography was no longer an escape and a respite, it was a job - he was no longer free to enjoy it on his own terms.

 I think this is what is happening to our belly dance teachers.
 We've been told to "do what you love", without realising that turning a passion into a job can kill the passion.
 Perhaps more of us need to think about why we're so avidly climbing the belly dance ladder?